Holy Spirit Advantage Prophetic Ministries

 “heart murder” precedes the actual act.
 The Christian, therefore, should know that the heart murderer is already guilty

-the root of all outward acts of sin, God condemns both the attitude and action.
+root of all outward acts of sin, God condemns both the attitude and action.

 The Christian and Anger